Astrocut Documentation

 TESS Full-Frame Image Cutouts

-There are two parts of the package involved in creating cutouts from TESS full-frame images (FFIs).
+Astrocut can be used to create cutouts from TESS full-frame images (FFIs).
 First, the CubeFactory (if working with SPOC products, or TicaCubeFactory if working with TICA FFIs) class allows you to create a large image cube from a list of FFI files.
 This is what allows the cutout operation to be performed efficiently.
 Next, the CutoutFactory class performs the actual cutout and builds a target pixel file (TPF) that is similar to the TESS Mission-produced TPFs.
+Finally, the cube_cut_from_footprint function generates cutouts from image cube files stored in MAST’s AWS Open Data Bucket.

 Important